Our genetics and our diets are the two most important factors when it comes to the condition of our hair.

 The fact is there's nothing wrong with gluten.
 It's actually incredibly healthy for you.

 The problem is the intense chemical processing of gluten.
-And when eaten, it loads your body up with dirty toxins that cumulate over time.
+And when eaten, it loads your body up with nasty toxins that cumulate over time.

 Gluten has been said to cause digestion issues, but it's also known in eastern medicine to cause scalp inflammation.
 Not good.